msi-ris/Tutorials/rnaseq_cmd.md

       reasonably powerful and easy to use.
     - Setup instructions [here](https://www.msi.umn.edu/support/faq/how-do-i-use-filezilla-transfer-data).
 - Text editor
-    - We will use KomodoEdit (<https://www.activestate.com/komodo-ide/downloads/edit>)
-      because it allows us to edit text files on a remote machine.
+    - We will use Komodo Edit (<https://www.activestate.com/komodo-ide/downloads/edit>) because it allows us to edit text files on a remote machine.
 You can use a terminal-based editor if you so choose.